LPN to RN Programs in Mississippi (2026)

 Do LPN credits transfer in Mississippi?

-What is the difference between LPN-to-ADN and LPN-to-BSN in Mississippi?
+What is the difference between LPN-to-ADN, LPN-to-BSN, and Accelerated BSN in Mississippi?

 Is Mississippi in the Nurse Licensure Compact?